cam39porter/tangle/static-site-generator/blog/02-15-18[problems-with-notes]/index.md

 ## The Problem with Note-Taking

-Note-taking can be an incredibly valuable exercises for anyone.
+Note-taking can be an incredibly valuable exercise for anyone.
 Students look back at their notes to study, writers look back at their notes for inspiration, and professionals look back at their notes to just make sure they have the facts right.
 Everyone ought to take notes, even on the little things like their ideas and what they are thinking about.
 Doing that exercise can often lead to powerful insights and connections that might have slipped through the cracks otherwise.

 To frame the problem, however, we have to start with the types of people in the world.
 Broadly, you can think of them as the Myles-type and the Cameron-type.